ucsffrancislab/ucsffrancislab.github.io/docs/Singularity.md

 The account has a limit of 10GB.
 Apparently there can be a lot of remnants left that take up space.
 There was 7GB of stuff hidden somewhere in my account.

+Also, a limit on build time.
+Not sure what the denominator is.
+Per week?
+Month?

+cumulative build time (17h21m12.795s) larger than allowed (16h40m0s)Build 6218141f4a28720818657ba7 cancelled: cumulative build time (17h21m12.795s) larger than allowed (16h40m0s)